 “Come on Charlotte, don’t drag your feet, we’ll be late!”
 Mum was always hurrying them.
 She said they mustn’t be late but Charlotte knew it wasn’t that.
 She knew Mum was afraid.
 Afraid to be out of the bedsit, afraid to be on the street, afraid in case Dad found them.
 The man in the doorway never smiled or waved back at Charlotte.
 He just looked at her with his sad, shiny brown eyes.
 He was afraid too.
 Charlotte saw that look in her Mum’s eyes.
 She saw that look in her brothers’ eyes.
 She saw that look whenever she caught her face in the cracked mirror hanging in the grubby bathroom they shared with three other families.

 A freezing draught cut through Charlotte’s fleecy onesie and she shivered.
 The bedsit was so cold she could see her breath like smoke rising from a dragon’s nostrils.
 Imagine how much colder it must be for him, sleeping outside in the filthy doorway.
 Charlotte wondered who the man was and where he had come from.
 He was not old but his face was not young.
 It was hollowed out and lined with tiredness and worry.
 He was straight and tall, though he bent his body away from the biting cold.
-His hair was glossy black and his skin reminded her of an olive her Grandma had once given her to try.
-She had spat it onto her hand as it tasted so yucky and Dad slapped her arm, telling her not to be rude and disgusting.
-Charlotte thought the man might be a Prince who had run away from an evil King who wanted to murder him.
+Charlotte liked to imagine the man was a Prince who had run away from an evil King who wanted to murder him.

 “Charlotte, what are you doing?”
 Mum’s voice hissed in her ear, “Get back to bed, you’ll freeze!”

 “He’s still there.”
 Charlotte whispered back.